-Using the LightBuzz SDK, you can target the largest device ecosystem possible: iPhone, iPad, RealSense, OAK-D, Kinect, LiDAR, Logitech, webcams.
+Using the LightBuzz SDK, you can target the largest device ecosystem possible: Android, iPhone, iPad, RealSense, OAK-D, Kinect, LiDAR, Logitech, webcams.

 There are two types of cameras: RGB cameras and depth cameras.
 The RGB cameras are commonly found on mobile phones, tablets, and laptops.
 LightBuzz uses the RGB data to capture the 2D coordinates of the joints.
 Depth sensors perceive the world in three dimensions, allowing you to access the X, Y, and Z coordinates of a person’s joints.
 Based on the target platform, our SDK supports the following camera types.

 |MP4, MOV, WMV, AVI|

 On Android, you can use the rear and front (selfie) cameras of your phone and capture 2D skeleton data.

 On iOS, you can capture 2D data from the rear and front (selfie) cameras found on the iPhone and iPad devices.
 You can capture 2D and 3D data from the iOS LiDAR camera, found in iPad Pro 2020 and later, and iPhone 12 Pro and later.